harness-community/python-pipeline-samples/docs/overview.md

 ## Harness CI

 Harness Continuous Integration tool is built with test intelligence, native secrets, fine-grained RBAC, and extensible governance as one of the best solutions in the marketplace for automated pipelines.
-Automated pipelines remove user errors, provide feedback loops to developers and helps enable fast product iterations.
+Automated pipelines remove user errors, provide feedback loops to developers, and help enable fast product iterations.

 ### What is a pipeline?

 A Pipeline is an end-to-end process that delivers a new version of your software.
 It can be considered to be a cyclical process that includes integration, delivery, operations, testing, deployment, real-time updates, and metrics monitoring.

-For example: A pipeline can use the CI module of Harness to build, test & push code and then also a CD module to deploy the artifact to the production environment.
+For example, A pipeline can use the CI module of Harness to build, test & push code and then also a CD module to deploy the artifact to the production environment.

 ### Stages in a Pipeline

 A CI Stage is a subset of a Pipeline that performs one major segment of the CI workflow.
 A Build Stage includes Steps for building, pushing, and testing your code.
-The first Stage in a Pipeline includes the default Codebase for the Pipeline and shares it with later stages.
+The first stage in a Pipeline includes the default Codebase for the Pipeline and shares it with later stages.

 See [CI Stage Settings](https://docs.harness.io/article/yn4x8vzw3q-ci-stage-settings)